 Winner of the Codhill Poetry Award, Proof was also finalist for the National Poetry Series and the Nightboat Press Poetry Prize, as well as semi-finalist for the Akron Poetry Prize and the Felix Pollak Prize.
-It can be purchased online from SUNY Press or Amazon, or ordered through your local bookseller.
+It can be purchased online from Amazon or ordered through your local bookseller.
 To view the press kit, click here, and to download a discussion guide to the book, click here.

 The poems of Karina Borowicz are startlingly transparent and deliciously opaque all at once.
 They are deeply rooted in the soil of the natural world but at the same time they communicate intimately with the everyday objects—breakfast dishes, lipstick cases, socks, radio towers—that underpin and adorn our lives.
 In language elegantly austere and deeply resonant, Borowicz plays sophisticated and understated musical riffs in celebration of what it is to be alive, sensitive, and mortal.